Gogobumrush/Mbox5/Raids/Kara.md

 - Put up fire aura or frost aura
 - Kick Spells to reduce damage.
 Arcane missiles do most damage

-- Either kill or banish/fear elementals this will help tremenedously.
+- Either kill or banish/fear elementals this will help tremendously.

 - If you get polymorphed be sure to position everyone back behind the table otherwise you might die to arcane explosion

+- Your first few times dont be afraid to overheal until your gear gets better.

 ## Spite